EugeneKhalilzade/Food-Order-System/README.md

 # Restaurant Order System

-A complete backend system for restaurant order management with RESTful API endpoints for customer registration, menu management, order processing, and admin functionalities.
+A backend system for restaurant order management with RESTful API endpoints for customer registration, menu management, order processing and some other functionalities

 ## Overview

 The Restaurant Order System allows customers to browse the menu, place orders, and track order statuses.
-Restaurant staff can manage orders and update their statuses, while administrators have full access to all system functionalities.

 ## Technology Stack